wangziqi2013/wangziqi2013.github.io/_posts/2020-07-01-residual-cache.markdown

 cover the details of the encoding cache, it can be inferred from the text that each 32 bit words require 2 bits of metadata for representing its compression status.
 The encoding cache is only accessed when compression and decompression is involved.

+On a cache access, the conventional cache is first probed.
+In the case of a hit,